Iron Infusion: Benefits, Side Effects & What to Expect

 How Many Iron Infusions Do You Need?

 The number of infusions depends upon your deficiency level.
-If your iron levels are slightly lower, one dose of some iron infusions can manage it.
+If your iron levels are slightly lower, one dose of can manage it.

 But in case of severe depletion, you’ll need two or three doses.
 They will be administered with a gap of several weeks to prevent side effects.
 Conditions like anaemia will require two months to be treated.
 So, treatment will continue until your iron level is where it should be.